sdc-china/IDA-doc/_posts/2018-01-15-checkstyle-customize-checkstyle-rules.md

 To rewrite any core checkstyle rule, please do not update the core rule itself.
 Instead you should copy the rule into the **checksOverride** rule package of project CheckstyleRulesCustomized and then update the copy.
 Take overriding a core checkstyle rule **check-app-with-too-many-bpd** as an example:

-1. Review the content of the core rule **check-app-with-too-many-bpd**. if the process app references more than 5 bpds, then a checkstyle warning message will be generated.
+1. Review the content of the core rule **check-app-with-too-many-bpd**. if the process app has more than 5 bpds, then a checkstyle warning message will be generated.

     ![][checkstyle_override_step_one]